wernsey/Jatalog/README.md

 ### With Maven

-The prefered method of building JDatalog is through [Maven](https://maven.apache.org/).
+The preferred method of building JDatalog is through [Maven](https://maven.apache.org/).

     # Compile like so:
     mvn package